ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

 This HR assistant would be used by an HR manager to ask questions about the employees at an organization.
-They should be able to ask for information about a particular employee, for company-wide statistics, a group of employees that meet certain criteria.
+They should be able to ask for information about a particular employee, for company-wide statistics, or for a group of employees that meet certain criteria.

 2. Example Dialogue Interactions